dong-hao/EM3DVP/README.md

 ## Release History
 * 0.0.6
     * a couple of bug fixes when adding topography/bathymetry to the model - fixed a bug when locating which mesh grid a site is, and correct the site elevation so that the elevation is consistent with the model air/sea layer depth.
+Another quick fix is for the callback when one inputs the centre/reference point for the projection.
     Also modified the site projection strategy to use the median location of the stations as the center/reference coordinate when the study region is small enough (< 1 by 1 degree).
 * 0.0.5
     * a couple of new features - now supports "Anisotrophy" features by generating high/low resistivity fine stripes, which cannot be resolved by isotropic modelling.
 Also updated a long forgoten feature to extract 1D layered resistivity at a given surface point of 3D model.
 * 0.0.4